-- ▼ A final wrap up.
+- A final wrap up.
 This item is to cover any outstanding matters.
 For example, to discuss any concerns from the site verification visits, to answer any questions taken on notice or complete any interviews that ran over time, or where staff were not available when required.
-This wrap up may not be necessary if both the PWU and the auditors are satisfied there are no outstanding issues to be covered. - ▼ A close out meeting.
+This wrap up may not be necessary if both the PWU and the auditors are satisfied there are no outstanding issues to be covered. - A close out meeting.
 IPART recommends that auditors, senior management from the PWU and IPART staff are present.
 The auditor may flag any clauses where full compliance may not be assigned, or identify areas of concern.
 Ways of achieving compliance should be discussed and form part of the auditor's recommendations (see Step 7).
 The auditor should also summarise any outstanding information required or identify any other actions for the PWU or IPART to complete prior to finalising the audit reports.
-The auditor should flag any likely non-compliance (material) audit grade, so the PWU has an opportunity to address any serious deficiencies or operational issues.